ArcExp/Arcra/README.md

 Arcra

-A very basic terminal based writer app for managing stories
+A very basic terminal based writer app for managing stories, styled using gum